Lectrum/smart-render/README.md

 This package depends on [breakpoints-json](https://www.npmjs.com/package/breakpoints-json).
 It is a JSON formatted breakpoints, which correspond to popular modern devices.

+`smart-render` also depends on `react` and `react-dom` as peerDependencies.
+It means that it will not be installed automatically, but you will see a warning if they were not installed previously.

 ## Usage

 You should write breakpoints name to `breakpoints` props to render component only on necessary devices.